QMCSoftware/QMCSoftware/CONTRIBUTING.md

 pip install -e .
 ~~~

-Doctests and unittests take a few minute to run with
+Doctests and unittests take a few minutes to run with

 ~~~
 make tests_no_docker